-It happens more frequently than you think.
+Why won’t my garage door open is a question you don’t want to be asking.
+But, it happens more frequently than you think.
 You wake up and get ready to go out, and the garage door won’t budge.
-Your opener strains and stops, or maybe lifts the door a few inches and can’t go higher.
+The garage door opener strains and stops, or maybe lifts the door a few inches and can’t go higher.

 Something has obviously gone wrong.
 There are a lot of parts to your garage door lift mechanism, and each of them has to be in good working order.
 Some issues require professional repair, but it might be a simple problem you can fix in minutes by yourself.

-- If you’re using an electric garage door opener, make sure the vacation lock is disengaged.
+- When using an electric garage door opener, make sure the vacation lock is disengaged.
 On the pad, there’s a button that locks the opener.
 Push it and try again.
 Still nothing?

 - Do you hear the motor humming?
 If not, check to see if the unit is getting power.
 Make sure it’s plugged in securely and check the breakers.